hello-nrfcloud/firmware/tests/on_target/README.md

 Precondition: thingy91x with external debugger attached

-IMPORTANT: switch must be on nrf53 otherwise device will be bricked.
+IMPORTANT: switch must be on nrf53.

 Set all this bunch of env variables appropriately (see worflow for details):
 SEGGER_NRF53, SEGGER_NRF91, UART_ID, NRF53_HEX_FILE, NRF53_APP_UPDATE_ZIP,